-There are a spots available in our current integrative counseling groups.
-For more information, call us directly at 908-431-5254.
+There are limited spots available for our current Integrative Counseling group.
+For more information, call us directly at (908) 431-5254.
 Learn how to get started HERE!

 (CBT, DBT, Interpersonal, Psychodynamic and Other Techniques)